How to split a tera-polynomial: The certification process

 \subsection{Results on how to control numerical errors}

 Lastly, we need a theoretical background for handling all the errors that occur within the numerical computations that are necessary to prove that the Theorems~\ref{thm:proofRoots} and~\ref{thm:proofContract} can indeed be applied.
 It is often (wrongly) believed that integer arithmetic is the only one apt for formal verification.
-We intent to show here that proofs can also be carried in floating point arithmetic.
+We intent to show here that proofs can also be carried in floating point arithmetic, even with complex numbers.

 The certification of a computation is only possible if the implementation choices respect a universal norm, as for example the one defined by the IEEE standards~\cite{IEEE}.
 We use the library MPFR~\citelib{MPFR} because it offers a reliable implementation of arbitrary precision that has been extensively tested.
 One of its main feature is the guaranty of proper handling of roundings, which is essential for the certification process described below.
 However, any other compliant implementation could equally be used as a foundation.